oasis-tcs/openc2-impl-https/open-impl-https.md

 # Annex C. Acknowledgments
 The Implementation Considerations Subcommittee was tasked by the OASIS Open Command and Control Technical Committee (OpenC2 TC) which at the time of this submission, had 132 members.
 The editor wishes to express their gratitude to the members of the OpenC2 TC.

+The editor also thank Jerome Czachor, of Huntington-Ingalls Industries, for assistance with incorporating the new `OpenC2-Message` structure into this specification.

 The following individuals are acknowledged for providing comments, suggested text, and/or participation in CSD ballots or face-to-face meetings:

 * Michelle Barry, AT&T